ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 ## Cache Settings
 {: #redis-cache-settings}

 To configure the cache, you adjust the `maxmemory` and the `maxmemory` settings of your deployment. `maxmemory` defines the size of the cache.
 The `maxmemory-policy` defines the eviction behavior when the `maxmemory` limit is reached.
-In addition, there are other settings that take care of database operations and tuning.
+In addition, other settings take care of database operations and tuning.

 ### `maxmemory`
 {: #redis-cache-maxmemory}

 By default, `maxmemory` is set to 80% of a data node's available memory, so your node doesn't run out of system resources.
-You can adjust this setting, but it is recommended that you set a reasonable limit.
+You can adjust this setting, but set a reasonable limit.
 Otherwise, your data can take all the available memory and your deployment runs out of resources.

 ### `maxmemory-policy`
 {: #redis-cache-maxmemory-policy}